Covanta Honolulu Resource Recovery Venture

 Covanta Honolulu, known locally as the HPOWER facility, began commercial operation in May 1990 and is owned by the City and County of Honolulu.
 HPOWER stands for Honolulu Program of Waste Energy Recovery.
 Covanta acquired the operating contract in 1993.
 Located on the island of Oahu, the facility serves the municipal waste disposal needs of more than 850,000 residents and more than six million visitors to the island each year.
 The facility processes up to 3,000 tons per day of municipal solid waste, generating up to 90 megawatts of energy for Hawaiian Electric Company—enough to meet nearly 8 percent of Oahu's energy needs.
 HPOWER also recovers thousands of tons of ferrous (steel) and non-ferrous (aluminum alloy) metal for recycling each year.

 In 2012, the facility completed a 900 ton-per-day expansion of the existing facility.
 The expansion included the addition of a third combustor unit, turbine/generator and associated air pollution control equipment.
+The project was recently featured in Power Magazine.

 In 2007, the facility was designated as a U.S. Occupational Safety and Health Administration Voluntary Protection Program (VPP) Star Facility.
 In 2008, HPOWER was awarded First Place-Excellence in Safety and Health by the American Society of Safety Engineers and Hawaii Occupational Safety and Health.